m4rc1e/Libre-Caslon-Text/docs/2018-10-22-evaluation/README.md

 Without knowing exactly the sources Pablo Impallari used for the work so far, I am basing some of my critique on this Caslon specimen: [Archive.org: A specimen of printing types by Caslon, William, 1754-1833](https://archive.org/details/specimenofprinti00caslrich/page/n5)

+---

+UPDATE, Oct 29: I should have read the original README. :| As it says:

+> When we were faced with the challenge of making a new Caslon, we asked ourselves: How can we make them different, to bring something new to the table?
+We realized that most Caslon revivals were based on 18 Century's specimens, and that there was a whole genre of Caslons that has been so far ignored: The alluring hand-lettered American Caslons of 1960's.

+> This was a captivating subject to investigate.
+Caslon was the very first alphabet that lettering artists learned to draw, so they all were very familiar with it.
+Our wonder led us to find countless examples of beautifully crafted and elegant vintage ads and hand lettering books.
+Among those many books, there were two that outshine the rest: One is "Lettering for Advertising" by Mortimer Leach, and the other one is "How to Render Roman Letter Forms" by Tommy Thompson.
+Both of these books are excelent, highly recommended for all those who want to learn lettering.

+So ...
+I will search for copies of these books (they aren't easily found online), and reserve most of my design judgements or visual changes for when I am able to better understand the source material.

+---

 ## Technical Issues

 ### Uneven widths